| BASIC

 or more angle.
 Otherwise, the knife gets dull very fast on the side

 flanks and burn marks will appear at these points.
+CUTTING

 ANGLE: The